MileHacker Logo

 • Anti-discrimination laws protect LGBTQ+ people.

-• The Redwood Coast is considered a welcoming and inclusive area.
+• The Redwood Coast is regarded as a welcoming and inclusive area.

 • All visitors typically find a receptive environment.